Welcome to a

 A simple presentation to radio stations and TV company selection

-receive airtime.
-Without it, your chances of having it aired are almost zero.
-Our
+product receive airtime.
+Without it, your chances of having it aired are

-contacts are trusted by the radio/TV circuit in
+almost zero.
+Our contacts are trusted by the radio/TV circuit in Japan and

 Recording Industry Organizations